ColonelPan1k/Expression-Parser/README.md

 limits the uses of this to no more than a fun experiment.
 I'd like to implement those in the future, but as of right now, there's still a lot I need to learn before I feel like I can comforatbly add those features.

+# New and improved

+After finding the book *Crafting Interpreters* by Bob Nystrom, I've felt much more confident about actually fixing this project up.  *Crafting Interpreters* focuses less on the theory of how compilers/interpreters work and more on how to actually build one.
+It's been an amazing resource so far and I feel much more confident in really making this expression parser work properly.

+With that being said, as I work through the book, I'm planning to take what I've learned and apply it to this project and actually make it work as it should.
+It is much simpler than actually writing a full new langauge interpreter, but still enough of a challenge that it stays fun.
+I've separated this project into two separate files, mainly because the whole system needs a rewrite and trying to retrofit tokens into the system I've already got is something I just don't really feel like doing.
+I'll use it as a template for sure, but I think I'd spend more time trying to get it to work with the tokens than
+I would just rewriting one that works with tokens.

+When this is all finished, it should resemble more of an interpreter and less of a few fancy algorithms mixed together.
+I'm currently working on the AST and I'm not sure there's a whole lot to do after that is finished.